Robin Levett: Biography

 Following the death of her husband Geoffrey Levett in 1990, Robin Levett was forced to close Willowmavin stud farm and its wildlife refuge.
 She took up writing to fill the void.
 Her first and most successful book, a novel entitled The Girls, was based on her experience growing up the third of three daughters of a military man.
-The book twice hit the bestseller lists in Australia, and led to her meeting her publisher - and second husband - Nick Hudson, whom she eventually married at age 77 (he was 70).
+The book twice hit the bestseller lists in Australia, and led to her meeting her publisher - and second husband—Nick Hudson, whom she eventually married at age 77 (he was 70).

-Levett showed the same sure touch in her writing as she did in horsebreeding.
+Levett showed the same sure touch in her writing as she did in horse breeding.
 Her novella entitled The Rangoon Incident, based loosely on her experiences in Burma, began with this beguiling and macabre sentence: "I was at a murder once."
 The book went on to recount an incident in Rangoon in which a military officer sitting next to Levett in the officers' club was shot in the head and died in Levett's lap, a case of mistaken identity by a jealous husband.

 "I really enjoyed working with her immensely", recalled her publisher husband Hudson.
 "This was strange, because we really had very little in common.
-She had made a career in the racing industry, running two stud farms, owning a string of successful racehorses, becoming president of the Kilmore Turf Club and being named First Lady of Australian Racing, while I had never been near an Australian racetrack and regarded the industry and its adherents with contempt.
+She had made a career in the racing industry, running two stud farms, owning a string of successful racehorses, becoming president of the Kilmore Turf Club, and being named First Lady of Australian Racing, while I had never been near an Australian racetrack and regarded the industry and its adherents with contempt.
 Anyway, the long and the short of it was that we started living together, first at weekends and then full time."

 Continuing to write under the Levett name, the racing enthusiast turned out a second book about horseracing called Bloodstock.
-The Sydney Morning Herald called it the best book ever written about horseracing in Australia.
+The Sydney Morning Herald called it the best book ever written about horse racing in Australia.
 For many years Levett had travelled to Kashmir, initially to fly fish, a hobby she had taken up from her father.
-Kashmir became one of the loves of her life, not simply the fishing but the people, the customs and the landscape.
+Kashmir became one of the loves of her life, not simply the fishing but the people, the customs, and the landscape.
 Recalled her publisher husband: "Visiting Kashmir with her made me understand what it's like to be the Duke of Edinburgh, constantly bathing in his wife's glory.
 Robin has friends at all social levels."

 "One day during our last trip," Hudson recalled of the couple's last journey to Kashmir, "we attended a European-style lunch party with the cream of the Kashmiri political elite, including an ex-Chief Minister (the equivalent of a State Premier), and then went on to sit on the floor in the home of a boatman who paddles a shikara on the Dal Lake, being offered traditional Kashmiri hospitality.
 What did our hosts have in common?
 They were both personal friends of Robin's."